Kappaccinoh/zut/README.md

 - UI for general game interface, layouts, where players will show up as
 - Interface for word clearance, strikethrough? animated sliding on the textarea once a word is cleared?
 - Clean up interface w Bootstrap/CSS
+- Homepage Tab system to filter (in progress, available, your owned rooms, joined rooms)

 2. Minor Backend Setup
 - Set up Turbo listening for other tags to get real time updates without having to refresh page
-- Figure out how to do the back and forth toggling between players
-- Locked Rooms cannot be left or joined

 3. Game Mechanics Setup (Major Backend)
 - Set up and Display Timer function, lock the room once the timer has started, unlock the room after the timer has finished
 - Coop vs Competitive mode?
 - Set up Databases worth of words for each category (pokemon, famous people, famous/historic places, animals)
-- Alternating between players in competitive mode
 - Scoreboard to keep track of words answered by each participant?
-- Show which rooms are in progress
+- Figure out how to do the back and forth toggling between players

 # Done/Log
 2. Minor Backend Setup